ant-design/ant-design-mobile/components/switch/index.en-US.md

-Select between two mutexes, e.g. Select On or Off.
+Select between two status, e.g. Select On or Off.

 ### Rules
 - Used in `List` only.
-- Avoid adding extra text to describe the value of the current `Switch` .
+- There is no need to add extra text to describe the value of  `Switch` .

 ## API